jedelman8/nxos-ansible/README.md

 n9k4

 [wan]
-boston
+boston  mgmt_ip=10.1.10.1
-nyc
+nyc  mgmt_ip=10.1.20.1
 sjc
 rtp
 richardson

 ```

 > This example will run through building IOS router configurations.
 This is to show that **templating** with Ansible has no direct correlation to the Nexus or NX-OS platform.
-Note: the only requirement for Nexus is when you are using the custom Cisco Ansible modules.
+Note: the only requirement for Nexus is when you are using the custom Cisco Ansible modules that'll be covered in the next section.

 In this section, we'll be using the Ansible core module called `template` to automate the creation of the configuration files required for routers that exist at the 5 locations listed in the hosts file.
 First, we'll do two things before creating the configurations.
 (1) create a new directory that will store the final configs and (2) Create a very basic config template.
+Again, this will have already been done for you if you cloned the repository.

 ### Creating the Configs Directory

 This is straightforward.
 A new directory will be created that will store the final config files rendered for each device in the hosts file.
 We'll create a new directory called `configs` (`mkdir configs`) that exists in the working directory (`/home/cisco/nxos-ansible/configs`).

->Note: assuming you are following along and cloned the repo, this directory will already exist in your working directory.

 ### Creating a Template

 Ansible integrates natively with Jinja2 templates, so that's what will be used here.
-Create a new file called router.j2 in the working directory.
+Create a new file called routers.j2 in the working directory.

->Note: assuming you are following along and cloned the repo, this template will already exist in your working directory within the `templates` directory.
+>Note: since this is already in your repository, feel free to open it up to view it.
+You can issue a `cat templates/routers.j2` to check it out.

 The contents should look like the following:
 ```